pieterdp/hx_website/README.md

 ### Virtual Hosts
 `vhost_data` is passed directly to `apache::vhost`.
 All valid parameters for that class can appear in `vhost_data`.

 `hx_website::website` creates name-based virtual hosts.
-Two websites can have the same `servername` (inside `vhost_data`), provided the `port` parameter is different.
+Two websites can have the same `vhost_data['servername']`, provided the `vhost_data['port']` parameter is different.
 This can be used to create two `hx_website::website`, one HTTP version that redirects to a HTTPS version.
 This can be done automatically however.

 ### SSL
 To configure SSL-based virtual hosts, you can set either `use_letsencrypt` to `true` (see below) or provide the certificates manually.
-Note that, if you set `use_letsencrypt`, it will only request certificates when it encounters `port` `433` inside `vhost_data`.
+Note that, if you set `use_letsencrypt`, it will only request certificates when it encounters `vhost_data['port'] == 433`.

 In a lot of cases, you want to redirect any traffic for the non-encrypted site (e.g. http://www.example.org) to the encrypted one (i.e. https://www.example.org).
 This can be done automatically, if you set `configure_redirect` to true.
-A new Virtual Host will be created which will redirect all non-encrypted traffic to a HTTPS-version of the `servername` parameter in `vhost_data`.
+A new Virtual Host will be created which will redirect all non-encrypted traffic to a HTTPS-version of the `vhost_data['servername']` parameter.

 ### Let's Encrypt
 It is possible to automatically configure Let's Encrypt, but it comes with some caveats.